B-UMMI/getSeqENA/README.md

       --maximumSamples N    Tells getSeqENA.py to only download files for N samples (default: None)

+    SRA download options (one of the following):
+      --SRA                 Tells getSeqENA.py to download reads in fastq format from NCBI SRA database (default: False)
+      --SRAopt              Tells getSeqENA.py to download reads from NCBI SRA if the download from ENA fails

 #### Outputs
 **run.*.log**
 getSeqENA running log file.